Pazari-io/Smart-Contracts/contracts/PaymentRouter/PaymentRouter.md

 - adjustRouteTax
 - adjustTaxBounds

+SIDE NOTE:
+- Using bytes32 hashes for route IDs makes it harder for the wrong route to be used, and it obscures the order in which routes were created.
+Every creator has a list of routes they created as well, making it even less likely that funds will be sent the wrong way.

-Version 0.1.1 Patch Notes:
+## Version 0.1.1

+Bug:
-- bug Fixed a bug in _pushTokens that throws because both _pushTokens and buyMarketItem both use the nonReentrant modifier.
+- Fixed a bug in _pushTokens that throws because both _pushTokens and buyMarketItem both use the nonReentrant modifier.
 Removed nonReentrant from _pushTokens, since it is internal.
-- bug Same bug in _pushTokens existed in _holdTokens, which is fixed now
+- Same bug in _pushTokens existed in _holdTokens, which is fixed now

+### _pushTokens()

+Bug:
+- Using nonReentrant() modifier throws when a market item is purchased, since buyMarketItem() is also nonReentrant.
+Since _pushTokens() is an internal function, it doesn't make sense to use nonReentrant, but keeping it on buyMarketItem() is necessary to prevent potential reentrant calls.
+## Version 0.1.2
+### _pushTokens()

+Changes:
+- This function was throwing a VM error.
+This error was fixed by transferring _amount to the contract via transferFrom(), and then using transfer() to perform the micro-transfers.
+- Transfer failure event was renamed to TransferReceipt at some point, so I changed it back to TransferFailed to differentiate between the failure event(s) and the success receipt.
+- Defined local variable "route" earlier in function, simplifies syntax